calyxir/calyx/docs/frontends/queues.md

 We can read this element using the `peek` operation.
 We can also remove this element from the queue using the `dequeue` operation, which is also known as `pop` or `remove` in some contexts.

-We provision three types of queues in Calyx, which follow the same interface for ease of use.
+We provision four types of queues in Calyx.
+The first three follow the same shared interface, while the fourth follows a slightly extended interface.
 The frontend is implemented using the [Calyx builder library][builder], and the source code is heavily commented.

-We first describe the shared interface and then detail the three types of queues.
+We first describe the shared interface and their associated testing harness and then detail the four types of queues.

 ## Shared Interface